TheThomasD/GeeetechA30T/touchscreen/documentation.md

 My approach to see what the communication pattern between the touch screen and the control board is as follows:

 1. Connect the touch screen to Linux and see whether the display works at all.
-If this works out, check all the screens and see what output they produce.
+If this works out, check all the buttons on the screens and see what output they produce.
-2. Connect the control board and the touch screen to the Linux system.
-Forward all messages from one input to the other and also record the communication to see what messages are exchanged.
+2. Connect the control board and the touch screen to the Linux system via two TTL devices.
+Forward all messages from one device to the other and also record the communication to see what messages are exchanged.

 ## Check 1: connect the touch screen to Linux

 First, I unplug the cable from both boards.
 I connect the TTL adapter with the control board side of the cable.
 I connect the cables as they are described on the control board.
 Then, I use the Linux tool *screen* to connect to the TTL device and see what happens.
 The command I use is: